DarkGrey456/SLICED-BREAD-DACLOD-/DACLOD/README.md

 ## Current Issues

-* hard coded to specific image size, not tested on larger or alternative maps
+* hard coded to specific image size, not tested on larger or alternative maps.
-* collisions models are off target with both compute shader versions and gdscript versions
+* collisions models are occasionally slightly off target with compute shader collision generation.
-* the compute shader collision model has missing strips not sure why
+* compute shader collisions cause a frame rate drop when the collision mesh is added to the scene.
+* collision models are very off target with gdscript versions.

 ## Credits
 https://github.com/SpaghettiCodeMasterThe/Godot-Quadtree-Terrain